-\$ ./configure --disable-shared CFLAGS="-g -00"
+\$./configure --enable-debug

-In developer-build you can ask for this behavior through the --debug option, see Section 3.3.2 [Separate build and source directories], page 76.
+In developer-build you can ask for this behavior through the --debug option, see Section 3.3.2 [Separate build and source directories], page 85.

 In order to understand the building process, you can go through the Autoconf, Automake and Libtool manuals, like all GNU manuals they provide both a great tutorial and technical documentation.
 The "A small Hello World" section in Automake's manual (in chapter 2) can be a good starting guide after you have read the separate introductions.